taipeik9/GameEngineFoundations/Midterm Project/readme.md

 In this game, I've implement a title screen, fun movement, a textured cube (crate) along with lighting manipulation.

-FYI: there is a demonstration video in the ZIP submission file, so all of this information will be in that recording.
+FYI: there is a demonstration video in the submission, so all of this information will be in that recording.

 Movement instructions
 - WASD keys for moving around